A better plan for spam? [nerd version]

 Potential drawbacks

 Users could refuse to accept such a plan, preferring to leave the financial and spam-filtering burden completely on the content providers’ tab.
-But trading chaotic captchas and commercials for a painless just-charge-it is not really a bad deal.
+But trading chaotic s and s for a painless just-charge-it is not really a bad deal.
 I’m paying about a tenner a month for the privilege of writing on my own site, and I’d gladly support your site with my literal 2¢.
 This does mean speech for the end-user would no longer be free-as-in-beer, but if adequate attention was paid to privacy concerns there would be no harm done to free speech.
 If a user doesn’t have a credit card, they can sign up with an account provider that foots the tab in exchange for completing Mechanical Turk-style tasks.

 Spammers may not give up so easily, though.
 If they can’t afford to pay microtariffs on everybody’s blog, the most likely alternative is to instead target only relevant blogs.
 How this differs from AdSense, I don’t know.
 The only serious concern left then is security.
 Spammers must not be able to phish or botnet their way into anyone else’s main account.
 But this is a concern for countless other scenarios as well, and is by no means an excuse not to try.
 And if time is money, the time we save by tackling the problem of spam as capitalists rather than technologists will more than make up for any spurious charges encountered as the system is gaining experience.